 BUF_TOKEN

-can contain a single token.
-This token is used when authenticating with the BSR.
+can contain a single token that is used when authenticating with the BSR.
 You can set BUF_TOKEN

 by